dkfriend07/test-smart-tutorial/source/index.html.md

 Setting up GitHub pages is easy, so easy in fact that it's already done for you.
 GitHub pages works by hosting content from a gh-pages branch.
 Since you forked the tutorial the gh-pages branch is already created, however GitHub won't publish your site until you make a change to the gh-pages branch, so let's make a change.
 Modify the index.html page to include your GitHub user-name in the title, commit, and push the change to master.

 Now that we have a change, let's redeploy the App.
 Because this tutorial is built from Slate, we have a handy built in script to deploy changes to the GitHub Pages branch.
-Go ahead run ./deploy.sh to deploy your SMART app.
+First if you haven't already run ```bundle install```.
+Go ahead run ```./deploy.sh``` to deploy your SMART app.

 Once the app has been redeployed go to ```https://<your-username>.github.io/smart-tutorial/example-smart-app/health``` to ensure your app is available.